A Weekend Guide to Visting New Orleans

 Visit Jackson Square

 Bourbon Street is the quintessential street in New Orleans.
 With live music in almost every bar, to-go drinks every 10 feet, and endless partying.
-Not really my cup of tea but everyone needs to experience Bourbon Street once in their life.
+It’s not really my cup of tea but everyone needs to experience Bourbon Street once in their life.
 Finally, the Mardi Gras parade is the most popular time to visit and celebrate on Bourbon Street.

-The only way to explore NOLA like a local.
+Frenchmen Street is the best way to explore NOLA like a local.
 Music pours out of every venue on this street and the artists migrate here for markets in the evenings.
-It was one of the best parts of exploring New Orleans!
+It was one of the best parts of this New Orleans travel guide!

 The Garden District

-The Garden District in New Orleans is an area with the most beautiful preserved historic mansions in all of the South.
-Located in the Garden District is the world-famous Lafayette Cemetery.
-Not your average tourist jaunt, but this is one of the best things to do in New Orleans!
+The Garden District in New Orleans is an area with beautifully preserved historic mansions.
+Also, it’s home to the world-famous Lafayette Cemetery.
+Not your average tourist jaunt, but this is one of the most unique activities to do in New Orleans!
 Finally, if you’re a fan of the show American Horror Story, The Coven House is also located in this area.

 Book a Haunted Walking Tour

 New Orleans is steeped in history pertaining to witchcraft, voodoo, and ghost stories.
-You don’t want to miss this haunted walking tour in the French Quarter that is a once-in-a-lifetime experience!
+Make sure to book a haunted walking tour in the French Quarter.
+It’s the perfect spooky activity to immerse yourself in the culture.

 French Quarter New Orleans